AMSDavis/cadl/packages/cadl-rpaas/README.md

 1. Run `cadl init https://raw.githubusercontent.com/Azure/cadl-rpaas/main/scaffolding.json` in a new folder
 1. Enter the project name

-This should have generate the initial files and included the necessary libraries.
+This should have generated the initial files and included the necessary libraries.

 - `package.json`:
 - `main.cadl`: Entrypoint of your api definition.